 Is a Yurt Different Than a Ger

 A Mongolian ger is mostly the same as a Russian yurt.
 The main difference is the way the roof is made.
 The Mongolian ger has a crown that is supported by the two poles in the middle of the tent with wood spokes coming out from the crown.
-While yurt roofs are more pointed typically as they normally don’t have as big of a crown in the middle and the crown isn’t supported by poles.
+Yurt roofs are typically more pointed as they normally don’t have as big of a crown in the middle, and the crown isn’t supported by poles.

-The less steep roof of a ger is useful in Mongolia where the winds howl across the steppe; it makes the structure more aerodynamic.
+The less steep roof of a ger is useful in Mongolia, where the winds howl across the steppe, making the structure more aerodynamic.

 What is a Ger Made Out Of